falcowinkler/nlp-getting-started/README.md

 - Feed the embeddings into a bidirectional LSTM
 - Compute output by concatenating the architecture with a dense layer

-Performance is about the same as logistic regression.. for now
+Validation score on kaggle is around .7 ~ .78

+Credits for the hyperparameters go to https://www.kaggle.com/shahules/basic-eda-cleaning-and-glove

+Credits for the code to load glove embeddings: https://github.com/ciwin/Intent_Classification

 ### Run